solana-foundation/developer-content/docs/core/transactions/confirmation.md

 2. The validator receives a transaction from a user with the recent blockhash `abcd...`
-3. The validator checks this blockhash `abcd...` against the list of recent blockhashes in the `BlockhashQueue` and discovers that it was created 150 blocks ago
+3. The validator checks this blockhash `abcd...` against the list of recent blockhashes in the `BlockhashQueue` and discovers that it was created 151 blocks ago
-4. Since it was created exactly 150 blocks ago, the transaction has not expired yet and can still be processed!
+4. Since it is exactly 151 blocks old, the transaction has not expired yet and can still be processed!
 5. But wait: before actually processing the transaction, the validator finished creating the next block and added it to the `BlockhashQueue`.
 The validator then starts producing the block for the next slot (validators get to produce blocks for 4 consecutive slots)
-6. The validator checks that same transaction again and finds it is now 151 blocks old and rejects it because it’s too old :(
+6. The validator checks that same transaction again and finds it is now 152 blocks old and rejects it because it’s too old :(

 ## Why do transactions expire?